noir-lang/noir/docs/docs/dev_docs/contracts/contract.md

 ```

-> A note for vanilla Noir devs: There is no [`main()`](https://noir-lang.org/getting_started/breakdown/#mainnr) function within a Noir Contract scope.
+> A note for vanilla Noir devs: There is no [`main()`](https://noir-lang.org/getting_started/breakdown/#mainnr) function within a Noir `contract` scope.
 This is because more than one function of a contract may be called and proven as external (as opposed to inlined by the compiler).

 ## Structure of a contract